 United Way of Southeastern Connecticut is a locally-based non-profit organization.
 Chances are many of your friends and neighbors have received assistance or support services from a United Way funded partner program.
 We bring together organizations, businesses, and people to help solve our community's most pressing problems.

 So, what does United Way do?
 Your donation to United Way of Southeastern Connecticut is invested in a vital network of local health and human service programs and initiatives that work together to provide a safety net of services that create real, lasting change in New London County.

 How do we do it?
 After the funds are raised each year, community volunteers go to work determining where to invest your donation.
 These volunteers are recruited throughout the community, representing people from all walks of life that live and work in New London County.
 Anyone from the community is invited to volunteer and get involved with our fund distribution.

 Allocations volunteers spend countless hours reviewing each funded program, including visits to each program, interviews with agency personnel and board members, analysis of budgets and audits, review of the total number of clients served, and evaluation of the overall effectiveness of each program.
 Together with United Way staff, volunteers decide how the funds are invested in local programs that get results, help people, and improve community conditions.

 Does United Way operate its own programs?
 Yes, throughout the years and through the voice of the community, United Way recognized pressing needs that had to be fulfilled within our community.
-Therefore, we fund and operate the Gemma E. Moran United Way/Labor Food Bank, Project Warm-Up, and Individual Development Accounts in partnership with Liberty Bank.
+Therefore, we fund and operate the Gemma E. Moran United Way/Labor Food Center, Project Warm-Up, and Individual Development Accounts in partnership with Liberty Bank.